Field Service Software That Works With QuickBooks: A Methodology-First Comparison

 The five criteria we evaluate against:

 QuickBooks Desktop vs Online coverage.
 Per Intuit's official announcement, new U.S. subscriptions for QuickBooks Desktop Pro Plus and Premier Plus ended September 30, 2024, with Enterprise unaffected.
-In our customer base, plenty of 5-20 tech multi-trade shops still run Desktop or Enterprise on purpose; the vendor has to cover both, or the QuickBooks side of the migration becomes its own project.
+In our customer base, plenty of 5-20 tech multi-trade shops still run Desktop or Enterprise on purpose - The vendor has to cover both, or the QuickBooks side of the migration becomes its own project.

 Mobile-app quality.
 Mobile-app adoption by techs is the single biggest predictor of whether a rollout works.
 The sync only fires when the tech hits send on the field service invoice.
 If the mobile app is clunky, techs don't close jobs in it, and the QuickBooks sync becomes a back-office re-keying problem in a new wrapper.
+You didn't buy software to create a different data entry job.

 2. What "integrates with QuickBooks" actually means.

 Per developer-side analysis of the QuickBooks API, QuickBooks Online supports full CRUD on accounting objects, so true two-way sync is technically possible.
 Whether a vendor builds it is a product decision.
 In our experience, the shops that misjudge this assume "integrates with QuickBooks" means the QB customer record is the source of truth, then learn months later that their FSM only pushed invoices in one direction.
+One-way sync is better than no sync.
+It is not the same as integration.

 The second split is QuickBooks Online vs Desktop.
 Per published market data, QuickBooks holds roughly 62% of the US small-business accounting software market, with QuickBooks Online revenue reaching about 2.6x Desktop revenue by 2023.
 From working with shops on both rails, the field service tool has to talk to your exact QuickBooks version or it doesn't get bought, no matter how strong the rest of the feature set is.